1 inch compression drivers test, BMS vs 18Sound

 Conclusion

-On a X-Shape X33 the 1095N is a clear winner, it’s the only one that can be really cut low at very high SPL, the BMS 5530 will perform well to but if a very high SPL is needed and cut very low the 1095N will be a little better.
+On a X-Shape X33 the 1095N and the ND1-TP are clear winners, the BMS 5530 will perform well to but if a very high SPL is needed and cut very low the 1095N and the ND1TP will be a little better.

 The Faital HF108R is fine even if there is better options.